jhcook/vagrant/centos7-devstack-bootstrap/README.md

 http://docs.openstack.org/developer/devstack/guides/single-machine.html

+Before you run this, you need to add a 'devstack' network in Virtualbox of 10.2.3.0/24.

 This is named bootstrap; because, it takes a minimal CentOS7 guest in Virtualbox and builds the entire stack from git clone to end.
 All you have to do is `vagrant init jhcook/centos7-devstack-bootstrap`, `vagrant up` and then open your browser to http://localhost:8080.